possiblydreaming/possiblydreaming/README.md

 <table>
   <tr>
     <td valign="middle">
 I'm currently in the Sanrio, The Last Unicorn, and Pucca fandom.
-My current favorite characters are Kuromi, Garu, Maud Pie, and Gloomy Bear, and I'm currently working on a Kuromi cosplay and so far, the accessories are still in progress for her, Gloomy Bear may be my next project pretty soon. <br><br>
+My favorite characters are Kuromi, Garu, Maud Pie, and Gloomy Bear, and I'm currently working on a Kuromi cosplay and so far, Gloomy Bear may be my next project pretty soon. <br><br>

 The Pokémon series/games, Dragon Ball, and the Stargate series are currently on my to watch/play list!